linnykoleh/Spring/Notes.md

 - **Prototype** scoped bean are typically created `lazily` when requested.
     - An exception is when a prototype scoped bean is a dependency of a singleton scoped bean, in which case the prototype scoped bean will be `eagerly` initialized.
+- As a rule, use the prototype scope for all stateful beans and the singleton scope for stateless beans

 #### Additional ways to create app context